Expecting a refund this year? Don't just blow it – here's how to make it work for you.

 Paying down debts has a direct effect on your credit score.
 And while increasing your savings, your investments or your income is important, it will have no effect on your credit score.
 What it will do is put you in a position where you will be less likely to need to take out a loan or rely on credit in the future.

-So, if you have some of your tax return left over from paying down debts or had no debts to pay down, you may want to consider some of the following investment strategies:
+So, if you have some of your tax refund left over from paying down debts or had no debts to pay down, you may want to consider some of the following investment strategies:

 - Robo-advice.
 If you're interested in investing but hesitant to get started, robo-advice could be something to consider.
 Robo-advice is automated investing based on your risk appetite and preferences.
 Acorns and Stockspot are two high-profile providers of this service.
 Check out our robo-advice comparison to see if any options might be right for you.